5 Easy Steps to Sell Online without Needing a Website

 If you are at square one with starting an email list, you don’t need to sign up and learn a new email software to begin.
-Simply begin creating a list of contacts, send the email BBC (meaning blank carbon copy – so everyone’s email address is hidden….and everyone has this option to send email this way), and send an update to your friends, family, and art collectors.
+Simply begin creating a list of contacts, send the email BBC (meaning blank carbon copy – so everyone’s email address is hidden), and send an update to your friends, family, and art collectors.

 Option 2 for Your Email List:

-If you have a decent list of people for your email list, say 100+ people, then its time to consider using a web-based platform to help send out your emails.
-Mail Chimp and Constant contact are two popular email service companies where you can manage your email list, build newsletter campaigns, and send out automatic email blasts.
-(I use Mail Chimp – and there are plenty of options for training to learn how to use the platform).
+If you have a decent-sized list of people for your email list, say 100+ people, then it’s time to consider using a web-based platform to help send out your emails.
+Mail Chimp and Constant Contact are two popular email service companies where you can manage your email list, build newsletter campaigns, and send out automatic email blasts.
+(I use Mail Chimp – and there are plenty of options for training provided by Mail Chimp to learn how to use the platform).

-TIP: If you are already here and have a web-based email platform you use, then check out this blog post below to help you develop your content:
+TIP: Check out this blog post below to help you develop your content for your emails:

-Find websites from organizations that host artist pages or artist accounts that you can use as an early or first website.
-(Note, you oftentimes must be members of these companies or organizations.)
+Find websites from organizations or companies that host artist pages (or artist accounts) that you can use as an early or first website.
+Note, you oftentimes must be members of these companies or organizations.

-For example, NEMAA allows artists to create profiles, upload art, and contact information.
-Artists can use these as early for the first versions of websites.
+For example, NEMAA (Northeast Minneapolis Artist Association) allows artists to create profiles, upload art, and contact information.
+Artists can use these as early as the first versions of websites.

 3. Make a Facebook Artist Page & Utilize Facebook Shops

-Its never too late to get involved in social media.
+It’s never too late to get involved in social media.
 Facebook is not going away.
 (And if you didn’t know, Facebook owns Instagram).
-Get a Facebook artist page (in addition to your personal profile).
-Y
+Get a Facebook artist page in addition to your personal profile.

 Facebook introduced Facebook Shops this year so you can list and sell items on the platform.
 Using this feature is a great way to utilize Facebook beyond a marketing tool and include e-commerce.